goblinfactory/konsole/backlog.md

 ## Busy now

 - simple simple list view,  basically it's a menu item that can run keyboard event, no scrolling.

 ## Now but paused

 - faster drawbox (without this we cannot tab between active windows, just too slow)
+- OpenBOx without a border or title, so that you can quickly split Left Right.

 - window keyboard event handler, highlight current windows, allow you to open 3 different boxes and tab between them, typing pushes keystrokes to each window in turn, if that window has a ReadText, then that windows gets input, cursor set to blink at that windows current position.
 Readtext should set cursor to readtext position.